Mortgage Calculators for Expats

 If you're an expat wanting to buy a property, you may wonder how much you can borrow.
 An expert mortgage broker can help.

-Here, we look at whether there are any mortgage calculators available, specifically for expats, and how you can calculate your potential monthly repayments.
-We also explore if buy-to-let products are calculated any differently and how a broker can help your money go further.
+Here, we look at whether any mortgage calculators are available, specifically for expats, and how you can calculate your potential monthly repayments.
+We also explore if buy-to-let products are calculated differently and how a broker can help your money go further.

 - Are there specific mortgage calculators for expats?